networknt/light-doc/content/en/service/messaging/kafka/purge.md

 reviewed: true
 ---

 During the development cycle, chances are you want to reset the entire Kafka cluster to the original state like a refreshed installation.
-Here are the steps to archive that.
+Here are the steps to achieve that.

 ### Stop Applications